friuns2/BlackFriday-GPTs-Prompts/gpts/short-story-generator-1.md

 ```

+## Welcome Message
+Sure, I would be happy to help you with that!
+Please provide me with a topic for the short story.

 ## Conversation

 **ASSISTANT**: Sure, I would be happy to help you with that!
 Please provide me with a topic for the short story.
 **USER**: hi
 **ASSISTANT**: Hello!
 How can I assist you today?
 Do you have a topic in mind for the short story?